 “Ideally these salts move through the mortar joints, specifically the pointing mortar, not the stone.
-Pointing mortar is a sacrificial material intended to fail, so the stone does not, and be replaced on a cyclical basis,” Walter said.
+Pointing mortar is a sacrificial material intended to fail, so the stone does not, and be replaced on a cyclical basis,” Portman said.

 The Belltower’s cleaning was carefully prescribed, with everything from pH values to water flow levels and the size of fan spray tips on the masonry washing equipment specified (and spot tested) ahead of time.
 Clock hands and numbers had to be masked during the cleaning.
 Cleaning agents could only be applied by hand.

 Workers used a gel cleaner, brushed into every joint and crevice, to strip off that waterproofing sealer that had been applied in an unsuccessful attempt to slow water infiltration into the tower.
 Once a common response to interior water damage, the sealer actually trapped moisture in the unventilated tower and increased damage to the marble in the Shrine Room.

 The final step was a full washing with a restoration cleaner.

 In between: three stages of removing efflorescence crust, carbon, biological, ferrous and cupric stains from the granite both manually and with varying poultices targeted at types of stains.
 A poultice is a special absorbent material that draws out contaminants from below the surface – similar to a clay mask.